muhannad-ibrahim/muhannad-ibrahim/README.md

 # Hi, let's do it simply 👋

-I'm Muhannad, a Software Developer at [PwC](https://pwc.com)
+I am Muhannad, a Full-stack developer at [PwC](https://pwc.com)

+I am a Backend/Full-stack Developer with 3+ years of professional experience in full-stack development. <br/>
-I'm passionate about building staff, with a focus on distributed systems, web security, and open source :octocat:.
-I'm AWS and MongoDB Certified.
-Graduated from the Faculty of Science at Ain-shams University majoring in Computer Science in June 2020.
-With 3+ years of experience in full-stack development.
-Joined the Information technology institute (ITI).
-9-Month Diploma, Open source application development track.<br/>
+I am known for my debugging and problem-solving skills and my ability to make significant performance improvements and build stuff with a focus on distributed systems, web security, and open source :octocat:.
+I am AWS and MongoDB Certified.
+I graduated from the Faculty of Science at Ain-shams University majoring in Computer Science in June 2020.
+I joined the Information Technology Institute (ITI).
+9-Month Diploma. <br/>

-- 🌟 Just live everyday as the last day 🙋 "Steve Jobs"
+- 🌟 Just live every day as the last day 🙋 "Steve Jobs"
 - 🤔 Programming isn't about what you know; it's about what you can figure out.
 - 😄 Programmer is a machine that turns coffee into code